release-engineering/retasc/README.md

 The ReTaSC project includes a validator to ensure that rule files are correctly formatted and adhere to the expected schema (see the section below).

-Example of validating a rule file with CLI:
+Example of validating rule files with CLI:

 ```
+# validate all rules in a path recursively
+retasc validate-rules examples/rules

+# or validate single file
-retasc validate-rule example_rule.yaml
+retasc validate-rules examples/rules/rules.yaml
 ```

 ## Generate Rule Schema